CSC207-UofT/course-project-sports-agents/phase1/design_document.md

 We used the feature packaging strategy.
-All entity classes related to teams are in the `team` package, all entity classes related to players are in the `player` package, all entity classes related to the fantasy league members are in the `leagueMember`, all use case classes which handle user commands are in the `command` package, and all drivers responsible for program operation are in the `driversAdapters` package.
+All entity classes related to teams are in the `team` package, all entity classes related to players are in the `player` package, all entity classes related to the fantasy league members are in the `FantasyLeague`, all use case classes which handle user commands are in the `command` package, and all drivers responsible for program operation are in the `driversAdapters` package.
 This packaging strategy worked best for us, because all of us found it to be the most straightforward and easiest to work with.
 Additionally,